tonytran1307/Anchor_AMM/README.md

 $ anchor build
 ```

 Let's deploy the program.
-Notice that `anchor-amm` will be deployed on a [mainnet-fork](https://github.com/DappioWonderland/solana) test validator run by Dappio:
+Notice that `anchor-amm` will be deployed on a  `devnet`:

 ```
 $ anchor deploy